cdanielz98/maven-fuzzy-factory-sql/README.md

 You will analyse and optimise marketing channels, measure and test website conversion performance, and use data to understand the impact if new product launches.

 ## Part 1
-1. Gsearch seems to the the biggest driver of our business.
-Could you pull monthly trends for gsearch sessions and orders so that we can showcase the growth there?
+*1. Gsearch seems to the the biggest driver of our business.
+Could you pull monthly trends for gsearch sessions and orders so that we can showcase the growth there?*
 ![test](https://github.com/cdanielz98/maven-fuzzy-factory-sql/assets/135237144/7ec26085-5c1e-43b5-af47-fa1557c52e2d)
 Both sessions and orders have been increasing monthly.